OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 This script does the following:

-* Select rows from the source table where the value in a column is equal to _some value_.
+* Selects rows from the source table where the value in a column is equal to _some value_.
-* Move all selected rows into another (target) table on another worksheet.
+* Moves all selected rows into another (target) table on another worksheet.
-* Reapply the relevant filters on the source table.
+* Reapplies the relevant filters on the source table.

 ![Screenshots of workbook before and after](../../images/table-filter-before-after.png)